meechanism/meesetup/README.md

     - Right click the `Download` folder in dock and chage `View Content as` to `List`
 5. Show all filenames and extensions:
-    - Go to Finder
+    - Go to Finder > Preferences
     - Click on Advanced tab
-    - Check 'Show all filename extensions`
+    - Check `Show all filename extensions`
+    - Check `Keep folders on top when sorting by name`

 # Software clients to download and install